Below is part of the report written by Elliott Hulse on How to Increase Anabolic Hormones by Balancing the Autonomic Nervous System.

-The very first thing I want to do today, guys, is I will admit to a horrific mistake that I had been making with regard to my training and lifestyle.
-And along with that admission, I’d like to apologize to you because me being in that state of imbalance has not afforded me the opportunity to serve you and to actually give you this information that I’ve been holding onto for so long.
-I just didn’t feel right teaching it to you if I wasn’t living it myself.
+The first thing I want to do today, guys, is to admit to a horrific mistake that I had been making about my training and lifestyle.
+And along with that admission, I’d like to apologize to you because my being in that state of imbalance has not allowed me to serve you and give you this information that I’ve been holding onto for so long.
+I didn’t feel proper teaching it to you if I wasn’t living it myself.

-What we’re going to talk about here today is something called the autonomic nervous system.
-I like to think of the autonomic nervous system, and it’s a branch of your nervous system.
-If you understand your brain and your spinal cord and all the nerves that shoot out of it, it works as an operating system for your body.
-The autonomic nervous system I like to think of as our automatic nervous system.
+I like to think of the autonomic nervous system as a branch of your nervous system.
+If you understand your brain and spinal cord and all the nerves that shoot out of it, it works as an operating system for your body.
+I think of the autonomic nervous system as our automatic nervous system.
 It’s subconscious.
-It totally runs on its own without you having to think about it.
+It runs on its own without you having to think about it.

 “The reason why the understanding of our autonomic nervous system is so important for building muscle, for having vibrant, vital health, for increasing our sex drive, for having mental focus and clarity, for building the strongest versions of ourselves all around it because we can determine and we can choose the type of outside stimulus to balance the autonomic nervous system ourselves.
 We have the choice.
 We can do these things.”

-Now, when you’re in sympathetic mode the good part of this is that it provides energy, it provides focus and concentration, real acute energies of the mind, survival, fight or flight.
-Like I told you before, if somebody walks in with a gun, you’re out of there or you’re fighting.
-You’re fighting or flighting.
-It’s catabolic.
-We tend to think cannibalism in the world of strength building and muscle building as a bad thing.
-But, the truth is, you want to be catabolic to a degree because it’s going to help stimulate the other end – and I’ll tell you what I mean in a moment – and also because it gives you energy.
+We tend to think of cannibalism in strength-building and muscle-building as bad.
+But, the truth is, you want to be catabolic to a degree because it will help stimulate the other end – and I’ll tell you what I mean in a moment – and also because it gives you energy.
 Just click here to read the rest of the report on How-to-Increase-Anabolic-Hormones-by-Balancing-the-Autonomic-Nervous-System-by-Elliott-Hulse.